Implementing the PAC (Polar Alignment Correction) Interface

 Element Description

 MANUAL_AZ_STEP Azimuth step in degrees (+East / −West).
-Writing a non-zero value immediately triggers MoveAZ().
+Writing a non-zero value triggers axis movement.

 MANUAL_ALT_STEP Altitude step in degrees (+North / −South).
-Writing a non-zero value immediately triggers MoveALT().
+Writing a non-zero value triggers axis movement.

 The property state reflects the overall motion status: